 On March 10, 2006, the Utah Travel Council and the office of Governor Jon Huntsman announced that "Life Elevated" would be the new state slogan, replacing "Utah!
 Where Ideas Connect".

-On July 4, 2007, Utah's record high temperature of 118 °F (48 °C) was recorded south of St. George.
+On July 4, 2007, the record high temperature in Utah was recorded south of St. George at 118 °F (48 °C).

-Between 2007 and 2011, Deer Valley Park City was ranked the top ski resort in North America in a survey organized by Ski Magazine.
+Between 2007 and 2011 Deer Valley Park City was ranked the top ski resort in North America in a survey organized by Ski Magazine.

 In 2008, Real Salt Lake Women began play in the Women's Premier Soccer League.

 In February 2009, Africanized honeybees were found in southern Utah.
+By May 2017, the bees had spread into eight counties, as far north as Grand and Emery counties.

-According to results from the 2010 U.S. census, combined with official LDS Church membership statistics, LDS church members represented 62.1% of Utah's total population.
+According to results from the 2010 U.S. census, combined with official LDS Church membership statistics, church members represented 62.1% of Utah's total population.

 On January 12, 2011, a new regional airport at St. George opened.

-Between 2007 and 2011, Deer Valley Park City was ranked the top ski resort in North America in a survey organized by Ski Magazine.
+Between 2007 and 2011 Deer Valley Park City was ranked the top ski resort in North America in a survey organized by Ski Magazine.

 In 2011, 28.6% of Utah's population younger than the age of one were ethnic minorities, meaning they had at least one parent who was of a race other than non-Hispanic white.